JackyLiu12345/Exp1/README.md

 #### Supervised fine-tuning experiment

 This experiment focuses on using supervised learning to fine-tune LoRA (Low-Rank Adaptation) adapters for sequence classification across various datasets.
-We conducted all of our tests on a single A100 80GB SXM GPU.
+We conducted all of our tests on a single A40 30GB NVIDIA GPU.

 ##### Models tested: